 Cloud Storage: Google Drive

 With almost everyone having access to a free Google account, it makes the most sense to use this cloud solution to store your files and access them wherever you go.
 Google Drive comes with 15GB of free storage with the option to purchase more if needed.
-The Google Office Suite (G Suite), which includes a word processor, spreadsheet, and presentation maker (not unlike Microsoft Office’s suite of software tools), allows you to share files and collaborate with others in real time.
+The Google Office Suite (Google Workspace), which includes a word processor, spreadsheet, and presentation maker (not unlike Microsoft Office’s suite of software tools), allows you to share files and collaborate with others in real time.

 Costs can quickly add up when you need to make frequent local or international calls.
 The remote worker’s answer to this potential problem is Skype, which allows you to make unlimited audio or video calls (and even conference calls)—as long as you have a stable internet connection.